programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 ## Exploring 19th century American recipes

 The [corpus](https://github.com/ViralTexts/nineteenth-century-recipes) we are using in this lesson is built from nineteenth-century American recipes.
 Nineteenth-century people thought about food differently than we do today.
 Before modern kitchen technology like the refrigerator and the coal stove became widespread, cooks had to think about preserving ingredients and accommodating to the uneven temperatures of wood burning stoves.
 Without the modern conveniences of instant cake mixes, microwaves, and electric refrigerators, nineteenth-century kitchens were much less equipped to handle food that could quickly go bad.
 As a result, many nineteenth-century cookbooks prioritize thriftiness and low-waste, though sections dedicated to more fanciful and recreational cooking increase substantially by the turn of the century.
-Attitudes towards food were much more conservative and practical in the nineteenth century, compared to our forms of "stress-baking" or cooking just for fun.
+Attitudes towards food were much more conservative and practical in the nineteenth century, compared to our forms of "stress-baking," or cooking just for fun.

 Since we know that nineteenth-century cooking differs substantially from our modern understanding of cooking, word embedding models allow us to pursue questions such as: "What does American cooking look like if you remove the more fanciful dishes like 'cake,' or low-waste techniques like 'preserves' or 'salted'?"
 Since we know milk was difficult to preserve, we can check what words are used in similar contexts to "milk" to see if that reveals potential substitutions.

 Our research question for this lesson is: "How does the language of our corpus reflect attitudes towards recreational cooking and the limited lifespan of perishable ingredients (such as milk) in the nineteenth century?"
-Using vector space model queries, we will be able to retrieve a list of words which do not include "milk" but do that share its contexts, thus pointing us to possible substitutions.
+Using vector space model queries, we will be able to retrieve a list of words which do not include "milk" but do share its contexts, thus pointing us to possible substitutions.
 Similarly, by finding words which share contexts with dishes like "cake," we can see how authors talk about cake and find dishes that are talked about in a similar way.
 This will reveal the general attitude within our corpus towards more recreational dishes.
 Pursuing these questions will allow us to unpack some of the complicated shifts in language and instruction that occurred in nineteenth-century kitchens.

 ### Accessing the code and data

 The first step in building the word embedding model is to identify the files you will be using as your corpus.
 The code below imports the Python libraries we will be using and iterates through the directory that you define to identify the text files that make up your corpus.

-As an example for this lesson, we will be working with a corpus of 1,000 recipes sourced by Avery Blankenship from cookbooks on [Project Gutenberg](https://www.gutenberg.org/).
+Wwe will be working with a corpus of 1,000 recipes sourced by Avery Blankenship from cookbooks on [Project Gutenberg](https://www.gutenberg.org/).
 The file names for each recipe are based on the Project Gutenberg ID for the cookbook from which the recipe is pulled, as well as an abbreviated title.

 You can download this lesson's [Jupyter notebook](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/understanding-creating-word-embeddings/understanding-creating-word-embeddings.ipynb) and the [corpus](https://github.com/ViralTexts/nineteenth-century-recipes) to train a model on your own computer.